WPP-Public/Potato-ACE/src/ace/components/toast/README.md

 });
 ```

-### Multiple Toasts at the same time
+### Multiple Toasts

-All Toasts occupy the same fixed position at the bottom of the viewport window.
-Developers should therefore add a way of dealing with multiple Toasts appearing at the same time if this is a possibility.
-An example of how this can be achieved using JavaScript is shown below.
+This example demonstrates how JavaScript can be used to deal with multiple toasts appearing at the same time.

 ```html
 <button id="show-1st-toast-btn">Show first Toast</button>